-The emergence of social media has changed the way small businesses and non-profit organizations reach people.
+The emergence of social media has changed the way organizations reach people.
 Using social media isn’t rocket surgery.
-But it requires a variety of skills that few small businesses and non-profits can afford to have entirely in-house.
+But it requires a variety of skills that many businesses and non-profits don’t have in-house.
 These include:

-- Creating a sustained stream of compelling, relevant information.
+- Content development: Creating a sustained stream of compelling, relevant information.

-- Stay current in pairing the right content with the right social media tools – and just important, not spending time with the ones you don’t need.
+- Technology development: Staying current in pairing the right content with the right social media tools – and just important, not spending time with the ones you don’t need.

-- Aggregate a group of people who are interested and engaged in your services or products.
+- Audience development: Aggregating a group of people who are interested and engaged in your services or products.

-- Determining who has access, who can post, and what kind of content may or may not be used.
+- Policy documentation: Determining who has access, who can post, and what kind of content may or may not be used.